 The five paragraph essay exists as one of the most commonly assigned essays, especially for high school students.
 In fact, the five paragraph essay format is so popular, it is often used not only in the classroom but for exams and admission essays as well.
 If you’ve never written a five paragraph essay, or find that you simply need a good refresher, you’ve come to the right place!
-We’ve thrown out all the useless information and boiled it down to the essential info you need to both understand what a five paragraph essay is and how to write one to earn the grade you want.
+Handmadewritings team has thrown out all the useless information and boiled it down to the essential info you need to both understand what a five paragraph essay is and how to write one to earn the grade you want.

 If you are still unsure about the definition of the essay, find that out with our guide: What is an Essay?